Annnamarie/AnimalApps_DuoLingo/README.md

 The following STRETCH features are implemented:

-- [ ] Create a custom-shape Button using Shape Drawables
+- [x] Create a custom-shape Button using Shape Drawables
-- [ ] Customize the text fonts by creating new Font Resources
+- [x] Customize the text fonts by creating new Font Resources
-- [ ] Add Tooltips to your Views to help users understand how to navigate the UI
+- [x] Add Tooltips to your Views to help users understand how to navigate the UI
 - [ ] Create a second layout, this time for an original, personal app idea

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] Custom-shape for progress bar

 ## Chosen Screenshot